Dark roast coffee is one of the most preferred types of coffee.

 The N-methylpyridinium only forms during the roasting process, it's a degradation product of trigonelline.
 And since the dark roast took the longest time to get roasted, there's no wonder a lot of N-methylpyridinium formed.

-And that explains why a dark roast coffee is more effective on weight loss.
+And that explains why a dark roast is more effective on weight loss.

 The next time you're out for some coffee, and you became health conscious, then try drinking the dark roast!